 How much time does a mediation divorce take?

-In divorce mediation spouses may discuss and decide divorce terms within weeks, and get a Pennsylvania no-fault divorce decree within months.
+In divorce mediation spouses may discuss and decide divorce terms within days, sign legal agreements within weeks, and get a Pennsylvania no-fault divorce decree within months.
 Or wives and husbands may choose a slower pace for their mediation divorce—timing is up to them.

 Divorce Mediator & Attorney